17szabod/DTestFull/README.md

 pip packages: numpy, scipy, sympy, xml, argparse, multiprocessing, gudhi

-Conda packages: pythonocc (https://github.com/tpaviot/pythonocc-core)- *pythonocc is only available as a conda package, and requires an opencascade installation*
+Conda packages: pythonocc (https://github.com/tpaviot/pythonocc-core)- *pythonocc is only available as a conda package, and requires an OpenCascade installation*

-External Libraries: Structural Bioinformatics Library (https://sbl.inria.fr/)- *As of 09-24-22, SBL is only available on unix systems*
+External Libraries: Structural Bioinformatics Library (https://sbl.inria.fr/)- *As of 09-24-22, SBL is only available on Unix systems*

 ### To install: